StevenPG/coding-steve/astro/src/content/blog/easy-spring-rest-client-with-oauth2.md

   - software
   - spring boot
   - java
-description: An article walking through a demo of partitioning tables with postgres.
+description: Using the new Spring RestClient with newly supported OAuth2 capabilities!
 ---

 # Brief